rali-udem/jsRealB/README.md

 **JSrealB is a text realizer designed specifically for the web**, easy to learn and use.
 This realizer allows its user to build a variety of French and English expressions and sentences, to add HTML tags to them and to easily integrate them into web pages.

-Most of the documentation is in French and can be accessed [here](https://rawgit.com/rali-udem/JSrealB/master/documentation/user-new.html).
+The documentation can be accessed [here](https://rawgit.com/rali-udem/JSrealB/master/documentation/user-new.html).
+You can switch language in the upper right of the page.

-However, there are a number of resources written in English available [on our website](http://rali.iro.umontreal.ca/rali/?q=en/jsrealb-bilingual-text-realiser), including live demos.
+Additional information can be found [on our website](http://rali.iro.umontreal.ca/rali/?q=en/jsrealb-bilingual-text-realiser), including live demos.

 ## Directories